KabukiStarship/KabukiToolkit/docs/quickstart_guide.md

 ## Step 5

-Loop through the ~/projects directory for a project that could work for a bootstrap for your project and copy the folder into yoru workspace and modify the "assembly.h" and `stdafx.h` to suit your needs.
+Loop through the ~/projects directory for a project that could work for a bootstrap for your project and copy the folder into yoru workspace and modify the "assembly.h" and `pch.h` to suit your needs.

 # CMake Setup